-Primitive Way2024-12-10T13:45:14+02:00
+Primitive Way2025-06-04T11:23:41+02:00

-Primitive Way
+The Primitive Way of St. James

-The essence of pilgrimage in its purest form
+The essence of pilgrimage in its purest form.

-The Primitive Way is considered to be the most authentic and the most scenic of all the Pilgrims’ Routes to Santiago.
-It is a deeply intimate and solitary route that recovers the Jacobean spirit of the first pilgrimages.
-A journey to disconnect from the world and enter an endless number of silent landscapes rooted in the deepest rural traditions.
+Of all the routes, this is considered the most authentic and scenically rich of all the Camino de Santiago trails.
+It is a deeply intimate and solitary route that revives the Jacobean spirit of the earliest pilgrimages.

 Map of the Primitive Way